 The Singapore Institute of Management conducted a networking event for creating awareness of scholarship programmes available at their institution with a group of select counselors from across top International Schools in Bangalore.
 The event was conducted on the 18th March 2019 at the Hotel Ramada Encore.
 The discussions focused on subject combinations at the institute, application timelines, how scholarships can be availed by graduating high school students, the criteria for scholarships and the twinning programmes the institution has with several prestigious British Universities.
 Mr. Hector Leon (USA) Director for Placements, Indus International School, Bangalore, Dr. Moses Satralkar, Head Business Development and Placements, Redbridge International Academy, and Mr. Maxim Lobo, Career Counselor, Bangalore International School were amongst the invited delegates.

-competition for school going students for South
+competition for school going students for South Bangalore on 3rd

-Bangalore on 3rd Feb 2019.
-The third consecutive year of this annual
+Feb 2019.
+The third consecutive year of this annual competition